JuliaSIMD/LoopVectorization.jl/docs/src/devdocs/constructing_loopsets.md

 ## Broadcasting

-When applying the `@avx` macro to a broadcast expression, there are no explicit loops, and even the dimensionality of the operation is unknown.
+When applying the `@turbo` macro to a broadcast expression, there are no explicit loops, and even the dimensionality of the operation is unknown.
 Consequently the `LoopSet` object must be constructed at compile time.
 The function and involved operations are their relationships are straightforward to infer from the structure of nested broadcasts:
 ```julia
 julia> Meta.@lower @. f(g(a,b) + c) / d
 :($(Expr(:thunk, CodeInfo(